antoniogiacomelli/BeCOS/README.md

 * The chosen abstractions
   1. A polymorphic communication channel - the communication to the reader is transparent to the application.
   2. A "Program" (application) is a set of processes scheduled based the on the first APDU request from the reader, to load an application. (after handshake for communication is established)
-  3. A "Process" (in the loose sense) is a co-routine aggregated to a pipe.
+  3. A "Process" (in the loose sense) is a set of co-routines aggregated to a pipe.
   4. The command-response pattern in this domain, allows a single-thread of execution (on the unprivileged level) to be used.
 This aligns with stringent memory constraints.

   *The rationale for (ii) and (iii) is because pipes-and-filters design pattern fits well smart card applications, mainly those for access control and identification.*